oliverphilcox/Spectra-Without-Windows/bk/README.md

 ### Overview

-To compute bispectra, there are three steps:
+To compute bispectrum multipoles, there are three steps:
 1. Run the ```compute_bk_randoms.py``` script to generate and analyze randomly distributed particles.
 These are used to compute the Fisher matrix and average q-alpha term, encoding the survey geometry.
 This script should be run with around 100 choices of input parameter ```rand_it```.
 2. Run the ```compute_bk_fisher.py``` script to combine together the various contributions computed in step (1).
 3. Run the ```compute_bk_data.py``` script to analyze a specific simulation or dataset.
 Steps (1) and (2) must be computed before this is run.